skaempfer/nitro-graphql-dependency-error/README.md

-# Nuxt GraphQL Depencency Error Reproduction
+# Nitro GraphQL Depencency Error Reproduction

 Follow-up reproduction repo for [https://github.com/skaempfer/nuxt-graphql-dependency-error](https://github.com/skaempfer/nuxt-graphql-dependency-error) to check if error is present in Nitro app as well.